SpeeedWagon/PcPartsJSON/README.md

 # PcPartsJSON
-Data was crawled from newegg in JSON format on 10/04/2021.
+Data was crawled from newegg on 10/04/2021.
+The files are an array of JSON.